GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

  * Minor forex pairs:

-   Minor forex pairs have lesser volume traded that make it less volatile compared to major forex pairs.
-This makes their spread a bit wider and not suitable for scalping trading strategy.
-Usually, long term traders choosed to trade this pairs becaused of its nature fits thier trend following trading strategy.
+   Minor forex pairs have lower trading volumes, making them less volatile compared to major forex pairs.
+This results in a wider spread, making them unsuitable for scalping trading strategies.
+Typically, long-term traders choose to trade these pairs because their nature aligns with their trend-following trading strategy.

  * Exotic forex pairs:
   <table>